 Buying (Long) a Put Option:

-A basic option strategy to be familiar with and learn the advantages and disadvantages of is Buying a Put Option (Long Put).
-Buying a Put option is the opposite of buying a call option, in that a Put gives you the right, but not the obligation to sell the underlying futures contract at a specific strike price.
-When you buy or go long a Put your outlook is bearish the market and you expect a fall in the underlying asset price.
+A basic options strategy to be familiar with and learn the advantages and disadvantages of is Buying a Put Option (Long Put).
+Buying a Put option is the opposite of buying a call option in that a Put gives you the right, but not the obligation, to sell the underlying futures contract at a specific strike price.
+When you buy or go long a Put, your outlook is bearish in the market, and you expect a fall in the underlying asset price.

 - Buy or go Long the Put Option

 - Remember that for futures options contracts in the U.S., one contract is for one futures contract.
 So when you see a price of .20 cents for a Put option for Corn, you will have to pay $1000 for that option. (.20 cents x 5000 bushels = $1000), plus any commissions or fees.